-5) Automatic smoke ventilation is not employed.
-This is acceptable as decks and stair are open to air therefore providing permanent ventilation.
+Automatic smoke ventilation is not employed.
+This is acceptable as decks are open to air.
+The staircase also has permanent ventilation.

-6) Communal areas are kept free of flammable items.
+5) Communal areas are kept free of flammable items.
 The communal areas are checked on a regular basis by Janitorial/ Cleaning teams.
 There is also an out of hours service that allows combustible items of furniture / rubbish to be removed.